 “I believe that I will win,” the Jakarta, Indonesia resident states.
 “I am highly motivated, as I have trained like a champion.”

-Lumbal Gaol, an SEA Games wushu bronze medalist, started 2018 on a high note.
+Lumbal Gaol, a Wushu World Championship bronze medalist, started 2018 on a high note.

 She opened the year with three first-round victories — defeating Audreylaura Boniface via TKO in January, submitting Krisna Limbaga via straight armbar in February, and finally, submitting Rome Trinidad via guillotine choke in May.